Best Data Quality Tools 2021 | Comparison & Features

 You need a tool that works across your CRM, email marketing provider, and other databases.
 Ideally you need a tool with no learning curve, no need for training, and that works in your current systems.

-tye is designed for SMBs that want a hassle-free but powerful data cleaning tool.
+tye is a data quality software designed for SMBs that want a hassle-free but high-functionality data cleaning tool.
 One that deals with the entire headache for you and cleans your data right where it is.
 It also enriches your data with demographic information about your contacts so you can personalize your sales and marketing processes.

 Echobot scrapes the web for data and helps enrich your database for when you need more information about your contacts.
 It collects data and finds technographics and firmographics about them.
 It doesn’t clean your data but works great if you just need enrichment.